-If you already have a different version of Perl (for example the one from Cygwin), you can run into some trouble.
+If you already have a different version of Perl installed (for example, from Cygwin), you can run into some trouble.
 Either remove the other Perl install from PATH, or install XML::LibXML and XML::LibXSLT for it using CPAN.

 Build